cjlh/pyfilesync/README.txt

 - DO NOT USE.
 Will only sync top-level files.

 What it is:
-- Sync selected library directories between computers (e.g. books, music, config files) peer-to-peer.
+- Sync selected library directories between computers (e.g. books, music, dotfiles) peer-to-peer.

 What it isn't:
 - A VCS.
 No versioning facilities built in.